Design#

 An entity object behaves very much like a float or a numpy array.
 If needed, one can get to the numerical value (here 1e5) through the attribute Ms.value.

-Use of ontology-labels: support, desired or enforced?#
+Use of ontology-labels: supported, desired or enforced?#

 The use of entities makes data exchange more robust, self-documenting, and machine readable.
 The use of entities (and thus units) reduces the number of implicit assumptions that can lead to errors or non-re-usable data.
 In the spirit of fairer data, using entities is highly desirable.